xoudoesthings/xou/README.md

-# xou
+# 👋 Hi!
+I'm xou
-About me and website in the future.
+I'm a student in Hungary stuying IT, and I also do graphic design.
+Designer @ Plave